Rozaria Memorial Trust Mega Nhanga

 - Share innovations for community engagement and what needs to be done/or how young people can be involved in changing their environment for their own benefit.

 - Young Women/Girls led series of Nhanga Conversations through virtual spaces anchoring resource persons, speakers and storytellers from across the continent in diverse areas of experience and expertise.
-This will include various social media platforms and tools such as Zoom, WhatsApp, Twitter, Facebook as well as traditional bonfire for those in-person.
+This includes various social media platforms and tools such as Zoom, WhatsApp, Twitter, Facebook as well as traditional bonfire for those in-person.

 - Hosting public messages, information booths and special small Nhanga group sessions as integral to the sports events for the 17th and 18th of June 2022.
 In-person Nhanga sessions on 17th and 18th evenings at RMT Education and Counselling Centre